metabase/metabase/docs/embedding/sdk/next-js.md

 import { defineEmbeddingSdkConfig } from "@metabase/embedding-sdk-react";
 const config = defineEmbeddingSdkConfig({
   metabaseInstanceUrl: "https://metabase.example.com", // Required: Your Metabase instance URL
-  authProviderUri: "/api/sso/metabase", // Required: An endpoint in your app that signs the user in and delivers a token });
+  authProviderUri: "/api/sso/metabase", // Required: An endpoint in your app that signs the user in and returns a session });
 ```